microsoft/language-server-protocol/contributing.md

 Contributing to the language server protocol by proposing extensions to it requires several contributions to be made:

+- propos the extension via an issue in this [repository](https://github.com/Microsoft/language-server-protocol).
+Try to get early feedback before spending to much effort implementing it.
 - as the [protocol](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.ts) itself request and notification additions need to be defined using [TypeScript](https://www.typescriptlang.org/).
 - a document describing the protocol extension must be written using [GitHub flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 The document must follow the style of the [protocol](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.ts) document.
 - a reference implementation of the protocol must be provided for the [VSCode language client library](https://www.npmjs.com/package/vscode-languageclient).
 A reference implementation for the [VS Code language server library](https://www.npmjs.com/package/vscode-languageserver) is optional.